leongjs98/portfolio_blog/content/posts/simple-personal-cybersecurity-guide/index.md

 ---
-title: "Don't Get Hacked!
-Simple guide to protect your devices."
+title: "Don't get hacked! simple guide to protect your devices."
 date: 2023-01-25T14:28:54+08:00
 draft: false
 description: "Simple guide to prevent getting hacked and protect all your online accounts!"